Michael Jones (Virginia politician)

-Michael J. Jones (born 1967) is an American pastor and politician serving as a member of the Virginia House of Delegates from the 77th district.
-A Democrat, he was elected in 2023 and previously served on the city council of Richmond from 2016 to 2023.
+Michael J. Jones (born 1967) is an American pastor and politician who has served in the Virginia Senate as a Democrat representing the 15th district since 2026.
+From 2024 to 2025, he served in the Virginia House of Delegates representing the 77th district.

 Early life and education

 Jones was raised by a single mother.

 Jones earned a Bachelor of Arts in Sociology from the University of Colorado at Boulder in 1989.
 He later obtained a Master of Divinity from the Samuel DeWitt Proctor School of Theology at Virginia Union University in 2001, and a Doctor of Ministry from McCormick Theological Seminary in 2007.

 Career

 Jones formerly worked as a pastor at Fourth Baptist Church in Richmond, then founded the Village of Faith church with his then-wife Tanya Jones where he has worked as a full-time pastor since 2005.
 In 2018, the church had around 900 members and two locations in Sandston and Midlothian.